Running Conduit to the Second Floor: Revit MEP Tutorial

 Out, and down.
 Draw a conduit.
 Out, and down.

 I'm going to do the same kind of alignment technique that I used previously.
-I'm going to go DI for a conduit.
+I'm going to go DI for dimension.
 There we go.

-Or for dimension.
-Bring my dimensions all the way across.
+Bring my dimension lines all the way across.
 Here we are.

 I'm going to select this guy.
 I want to go ahead, 2 inches.
 Select here, 2 inches.